Date Night in Waikiki: Best Restaurants and Sunset Spots for a Parents' Night Out

 Bar Leather Apron

-This tiny speakeasy-style bar on the second floor of a Chinatown building is consistently rated one of the best cocktail bars in the entire state.
-It seats maybe 20 people, the bartenders are genuine artists, and every drink is crafted to perfection.
-It is about a 15-minute Uber from Waikiki, and it is absolutely worth the trip.
-Make a reservation - they fill up fast.
+This tiny speakeasy-style bar on the second floor of a downtown building is consistently rated one of the best cocktail bars in the entire state.
+Seats maybe 20 people, the bartenders are genuine artists, and every drink is crafted to perfection.
+About a 15-minute Uber from Waikiki, and absolutely worth the trip.
+Make a reservation.
+They fill up fast.

 Lewers Lounge at the Halekulani

 If you want to stay in Waikiki, Lewers Lounge is the most romantic bar on the strip.
-Think plush velvet seating, live jazz, and expertly made classics.
-The lighting is low, the vibe is intimate, and the cocktails are impeccable.
+Plush velvet seating, live jazz, expertly made classics.
+The lighting is low, the vibe is intimate, the cocktails are impeccable.
 This is where you go after dinner to extend the evening.
-Order the Halekulani Martini and sink into the moment.

 What to Wear

-Waikiki date night dressing is resort elegant - think sundresses and nice sandals for women, and aloha shirts with chinos for men.
-You do not need heels (in fact, you will regret them on the uneven sidewalks), but step it up from the board shorts and flip-flops you have been wearing all week.
-Throw your essentials in a small crossbody bag, wear your UV rashguard if you are planning a pre-dinner beach walk, and bring a light layer - the ocean breeze picks up after sunset and it can get cool.
+Waikiki date night dressing is resort elegant.
+Sundresses and nice sandals for women, aloha shirts with chinos for men.
+You do not need heels (in fact, you will regret them on the uneven sidewalks), but step it up from the board shorts and slippers you've been wearing all week.
+Throw your essentials in a small crossbody bag, wear your UV rashguard if you're planning a pre-dinner beach walk, and bring a light layer.
+The ocean breeze picks up after sunset.

 Sunset Spots for Before or After Dinner